njosselyn13/Ens-Stat-Ind-Mods/README.md

 For Office-31 data, please see the Google drive link here for all raw data (~1GB) and cite the original work: ...

+Thios download will contain all raw data cross-val folds and test set for you already.

 To reconstruct the DomainNet datasets, first download the cleaned version of DomainNet data fro mthe above link.
 Then look at our folder of excel files named "DomainNet_data".
-In this folder are 30 excel files.
+In this folder there are 31 excel files.

-Each excel file name follows the structure: DomainNet_size_fold_x_split.xlsx.
-Size is either full, subset_50, or subset_20. x is either 1, 2, 3, 4, 5 for each of the 5 folds.
+30 of the excel file names follow the structure: DomainNet_"size"_fold_"x"_"split".xlsx Size is either full, subset_50, or subset_20. x is either 1, 2, 3, 4, 5 for each of the 5 folds.
 Split is either train or val.

+The 31st file is for the TEST set of DomainNet data: DomainNet_test.xlsx

-Reconstruct the folder structure of:
+Reconstruct the following folder structure:
 - full
   - fold_1
     - train